ChirsJia/NLOS-Identification-data/README.md

 Some minor tracks are not included in this code.
 With slight improvements, this code serves as a demonstration of my paper rather than the original code

+We found the results require requirements, we need special package like xgboost==1.2.1 not 2.0.1, sklearn ==1.2 not any other versions.